-aptitude -y install rsync
+$ aptitude -y install rsync

-Simple - one command
+Simple - One Command

 Let's copy our local

-resides on the server: server.example.com:
+resides on the server:

--a archive, preserves all attributes like recursive ownership, timestamps, etc
+-aarchive, preserves all attributes like recursive ownership, timestamps, etc

 -zcompress, saves bandwidth but is harder on your CPU so use it for slow/expensive connections only

 --progressshows you the progress of all the files that are being synced

 --size-onlycompare files based on their size instead of hashes (less CPU, so faster)

 Note that this sync excludes hidden files since it uses the bash

 hidden files, write the source like this:

 from the destination like so:

 Well, that's it!
 But read on if you want to learn how to automate this.

 Alright so syncing files on Linux is pretty easy.
 But what if we want to automate this?
 How can we avoid that rsync asks for a password every time?

 I've written another article explaining on setting up SSH keys.
 It also includes a script that can do all the work for you.

 Open a terminal and type:

 It should not ask you for any password.
 Great! this means we can also run rsync directly without logging in!
 If you need more in depth information on this, I wrote an article on logging in automatically with SSH keys.

 Let's create a sync script

 So now just create a script

 That's it!
 New files are automatically updated @